Blagoja95/job-board-web-app/README.md

-# job-posting-web-app
+# Job board
-Job posting web app made with ReactJS, TailwindCSS and JAVA.
+Job board web app made with ReactJS, TailwindCSS and JAVA.
 Hosted using Tomcat web server and MySql as DBMS.

 ## Colors